raajasrini/School_District_Analysis/README.md

     * District schools needs an improvement and focus on **overall passing score of 58% and % passing in math is 67%**

 ##  Summary:
-   ###

    The school district analysis provides the view of the reading and math scores caluclations and potential impacts replaced with NaN in Thomas high school 9th grade.
-   *
+   * District summary percentage affected in Average Math & Read scores , % passing math & read and overall passing percentage.
+   * School Summary view increased in  % passing math & read and overall passing percentage for Thomas high School.
+This view provides the per school summary view in the scores.
    * Gradewise **Read and Math** average scores depicts the reading scores are good but needs a focus in math score in all the grades.
-   * Small & Medium size schools scores good based on the scores by spending
+   * Small & Medium size schools scores good based on the scores by spending.
    * Large schools size needs an improvement in overall passing score though the spending is high in the range of above 585.
    * District schools needs to be focus on improvement when compared to Charter schools.